Iulian33/luximobil/readme.md

-# Project Title

-One Paragraph of project description goes here
+# Lux Imobil MD

+This website is a kind of e-comerce website

-## Getting Started
+## Getting Started Instalation proccess

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-What things you need to install the software and how to install them
+To make this project work on your local machine you have to folow these steps
 ```
-Give examples
+1. Give examples
 ```

 ### Installing